 RJ Models’ Eiffel Tower at the Design Museum

-RJ Models built a 1:110 scale model of the Eiffel Tower for the Cartier exhibition currently on at the Design Museum in Kensington.
+RJ Models built a 1:110 scale model of the Eiffel Tower for the Cartier exhibition at the Design Museum in Kensington during 2017.
 Its a fascinating model and the eye for detail has largely been maintained, the tower is just as it was in its first years!

 The upper flight cabin correctly depicted by RJ Models.

 Of course things cant be 100% at a scale like this, however I did notice that RJ models had got the Edoux lifts wrong.
 First, the Edoux lifts are shown as two independently operating lifts!
 Secondly, both cabins are exactly the same design, implying both are hydraulically driven.
 In reality the lower cabin is of a different design because it the one operated by cables.